 3. Outdoor Shower & Sink

 The R-Pod 192 comes with a very handy outdoor kitchen, with hose.
-We plan to wash most of our dishes outside, as well as cook outside when possible so our coach doesn’t smell like bacon all the time (not that that’s a bad thing…).
+We plan to wash most of our dishes outside when not on sewer hook ups, as well as cook outside when possible so our coach doesn’t smell like bacon all the time (not that that’s a bad thing…).
 The coach also has an outdoor hot/cold shower on the back.
 This is super important for when you have a dog so you can rinse him/her off before going in the coach.
 Just make sure to use camp friendly soap when you’re washing outside (I’m a big fan of CampSuds).

 4. Large Refrigerator & Pantry